knative/docs/docs/developer/eventing/sources/kafka-source/README.md

 ## Connecting to a TLS enabled Kafka broker

 The KafkaSource supports TLS and SASL authentication methods.
-For enabling TLS authentication, please have the below files
+To enable TLS authentication, you must have the following files:

 * CA Certificate
 * Client Certificate and Key